CMOSE: Comprehensive Multi-Modality Online Student Engagement Dataset with High-Quality Labels: CMOSE Dataset

 \section{CMOSE Dataset}

-We now present the CMOSE Dataset, a comprehensive collection of video clips obtained from online presentation training sessions.
+We now present the CMOSE Dataset, a collection of individual student video clips from online presentation training classes.
 These videos capture participants' multi-modal behavior across various in-the-wild scenarios.
-Each video clip is associated with an engagement label assigned by labelers who have undergone specialized training under the guidance of psychological experts.
+Each video clip is associated with an engagement label assigned by labelers who have undergone specialized training from psychologists.
 The dataset will be made publicly available.